prataprc/goparsec/astquery.md

 And all intermediate-nodes constructed using this parser will be named as `TAGSTART`.

-**Node names are case-insensitive, that is, replacing `equal` with `EQUAL` in the selector string won't change the meaning of selection logic**
+**Node names are case-insensitive, should begin with english alphabet, and contain only alphnanumeric characters.**

 Second aspect is `attributes`.
 Other than `class` and `value` attributes all other attributes are user-attributes that needs to be set programmatically.
 By the way, attribute names are case-insensitive.

+**Node attributes are case-insensitive, should begin with english alphabet, and contain only alphnanumeric characters.**

 Default attributes
 ------------------